-The goal of the Native Landscapes project is to create a model of sustainable urban landscapes by restoring our natural systems around campus and the city as native ecosystems.
-This small model we are implementing will be combined with educational signs.
-These signs will promote student learning about native plants by including a QR code that leads to a page on the Sustainability Engagement Institute's (SEI) website.
+Native Landscapes is a model of sustainable urban landscapes, by restoring our natural systems around campus and the city as native ecosystems.
+This small model we are implementing will be combined with an educational sign.
+This sign will promote student learning about native plants by including a QR code that leads to a page on the Sustainability Engagement Institute's (SEI) website.
 This page would explain the purpose of this project, help students identify the plants in the plot, their usage and importance to local Indigenous peoples, general information, and show metrics of success.
 General information provided on the website would include why replacing grass with native plants is important and why each native plant was chosen.
 The metrics of success would show the resources saved, however minimal.
 The SEI office staff have agreed to help maintain the website so that it would stay up to date as time goes on; this project would be in collaboration with the next group of students taking over the Native Landscapes project.
 On top of educating the public, the webpage also would assist in conducting outreach to help the community know about the project and how they could volunteer to help.
 An example of the website can be found in the appendix of this proposal.